Introduction

 Haul Road Speed Management and Traffic Controls

-Speed management is most effective as a complementary measure paired with road surface treatment.
+Speed management works best as a complementary measure paired with road surface treatment.
 It also reduces road wear, lowering maintenance costs and the frequency of surface reapplication needed.
-Some operations implement specific limits such as 15 mph inside processing areas where visibility and pedestrian safety are concerns.
+Some operations implement limits as low as 15 mph inside processing areas where visibility and pedestrian safety are concerns.

 Automated Dust Monitoring and Remote Control Systems